Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe GeForce GTX 560 Ti should be just a bit (approximately 9%) more effective at anisotropic filtering than the GeForce GTX 280. (explain)
+Texel RateThe GeForce GTX 560 Ti will be a little bit (more or less 9%) better at anisotropic filtering than the GeForce GTX 280. (explain)

-Pixel RateIf running with a high screen resolution is important to you, then the GeForce GTX 560 Ti is the winner, by a large margin. (explain)
+Pixel RateIf using high levels of AA is important to you, then the GeForce GTX 560 Ti is a better choice, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison